Skip to main content

 IGCC Essay cover page,

-In this essay—part of an ongoing IGCC series on Climate Change, Green Backlash, and Democracy—Paasha Mahdavi, an associate professor at UC Santa Barbara, explores the role of fossil fuel interests in green backlash.
+In this essay—part of an ongoing IGCC series on Climate Change, Green Backlash, and Democracy—Paasha Mahdavi, an associate professor at UC Santa Barbara, explores the role of fossil fuel interests in generating and sustaining green backlash.

 Download